Avir4m/AutoSpace/README.md

       * Removed socketio for better performance.
       * Backend time formatting to timeago.
       * Image compression for loading times.
+      * Icons are now 64x64 and not 512x512 (Faster loading)

     * Restructured API
       * Restructured API to be more readable.